-• CPP: The C preprocessor which is used to preprocess C and C++ source code, and to determine the C and C++ make dependencies
+- CPP: The C preprocessor which is used to preprocess C and C++ source code, and to determine the C and C++ make dependencies

-• FPP: The C preprocessor which is used to preprocess Fortran source code
+- FPP: The C preprocessor which is used to preprocess Fortran source code

-• CPPFLAGS: Flags which are passed to CPP, to CC, and to CXX
+- CPPFLAGS: Flags which are passed to CPP, to CC, and to CXX

-• FPPFLAGS: Flags which are passed to FPP
+- FPPFLAGS: Flags which are passed to FPP

-• CC: The C compiler
+- CC: The C compiler

+- CUDA: The CUDA compiler

-• CXX: The C++ compiler
+- CXX: The C++ compiler

-• CUCC: The CUDA compiler

-• F77: The Fortran 77 compiler.
+- F77: The Fortran 77 compiler.
 This is only used if there is no Fortran 90 compiler

-• F90: The Fortran 90 compiler.
+- F90: The Fortran 90 compiler.
 If this variable is set, it is also used to compile Fortran 77 files

-• CFLAGS: Flags which are passed to CC
+- CFLAGS: Flags which are passed to CC

-• CXXFLAGS: Flags which are passed to CXX
+- \bullet CUDAFLAGS: Flags which are passed to CUDA

-• CUCCFLAGS: Flags which are passed to CUDA
+- CXXFLAGS: Flags which are passed to CXX

-\bullet F77FLAGS: Flags which are passed to F77
+- F77FLAGS: Flags which are passed to F77

-\bullet F90FLAGS: Flags which are passed to F90
+- F90FLAGS: Flags which are passed to F90

-• LD: The binder.
+- LD: The binder.
 This should not be directly 1d, but should be a compiler driver such as C++.
 Often, LD is the same as CXX

-• LDFLAGS: Flags which are passed to LD
+- LDFLAGS: Flags which are passed to LD

-Note that there are no makefile variables to specify an OpenCL compiler or its flags.
-OpenCL is implemented as a library, and code is compiled at run time via library functions to which the source code is passed as a string.
-OpenCL source code (files with the extension .cl) are thus not compiled when a Cactus configuration is built.
-Instead, the content of .cl files is converted into a string and placed into the executable.
-These strings have the type char const in C, and can be accessed at run time under a (globally visible) name OpenCL_source_THORN_FILE, where THORN and FILE and are the thorn name and file name, respectively.